bvalot/pyMLST/README.md

 This script gives access to allele sequences present in the database.
 You can specify a list of genes to export with **-l** option.

-You can also report an multialign fasta files with genes concatened using **-a** option.
+You can also report a multialign fasta file with genes concatened using **-a** option.
-The file can be used directly for phylogenetic analysis using maximun likelihood or bayesien approaches.
+The file can be use directly for phylogenetic analysis using maximun likelihood or bayesien approaches.

 ```
 ./mlst_extract_sequence.py -h